someonesdad1/hobbyutil/project_list.rst

 | `util/bgrep.py <util/bgrep.py>`_ (6)
 |   Python script to search for regular expressions and strings in binary files.
 | `util/bidict.zip <util/bidict.zip>`_ (7)
 |   Creates a dictionary object in python that lets you treat it in both directions as a mapping.
-It's an example of a discrete bijective function.
+It's an example of a discrete bijection.
 | `util/cnt.zip <util/cnt.zip>`_ (50)
 |   Command-line utility to count the number of bytes in a file and present a histogram of the results.
-| `util/color.py <util/color.py>`_ (10)
+| `util/color.py <util/color.py>`_ (11)
 |   Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
 | `util/dedent.py <util/dedent.py>`_ (1)
 |   Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.